GenomicaMicrob/nextera_cleaner/README.md

 # nextera_cleaner
 Bash script to clean Illumina pair-end sequences produced with the Nextera kit.

-Bases below Q30, Ns, and Nextera adapters are removed.
-Bases can also be removed at the beginning and end of each sequence.
-At the end, clean files can be analyzed with FastQC.
+This script will process both pair-end sequences, asks for a common name for the resulting sequences, trims bases below a Phred score value, removes N's and sequences below 20 bases.
+It can also deletes bases from the beggining of the sequences and also trim the sequences to a certain length by removing bases from the 3' end of the sequence.
+If files are compressed (.gz) it will automatically decompress them.
+After this, it will ask whether you want to merge the pair-end sequences (with flash), convert them to fasta, and run FastQC on resulting files.

 ## INSTALLATION ##

-Download **nextera_cleaner.sh** and **nextera.adapter** to any directory in your system and as with any bash script, just make it executable: ```chmod +x nextera_cleaner.sh```
+Download the latest [release](https://github.com/GenomicaMicrob/nextera_cleaner/releases/latest) to any directory in your system and, as with any bash script, just make it executable: ```chmod +x nextera_cleaner.v0.1.0.sh```

-You need the **nextera.adapter** file in the same folder as the script; this file is necessary for FastQC.
+You need also the **nextera_adapter.tsv** and the **contaminants.tsv** files to the same folder as the script; this files are desirable for FastQC.

+You can then create a symbolic link to the script so you call it from any directory.

 ## USAGE ##

-`$ nextera_cleaner file_R1.fastq file_R2.fastq`
+`$ nextera_cleaner.v0.1.0.sh file_R1.fastq file_R2.fastq`

 Where `file_R1.fastq` `file_R2.fastq` are the files provided by the Illumina sequencer.